-The Pakistani rupee closed unchanged against the US dollar in the open market on Monday, while the local currency snapped its upward momentum in the inter-bank market.
+The Pakistani rupee remained stable against the US dollar in the open market on Wednesday, while the local currency weakened further in the inter-bank market.

-During the day, currency dealers Business Recorder reached out to said the rupee was being quoted at 284.5 for selling and 281.5 for buying purposes for customers.
+During the day, currency dealers Business Recorder reached out to said the rupee was quoted at 287.50 for selling and 284.50 for buying purposes for customers.

-However, at the end of trading, the currency closed at 284.75 for selling and 281.75 for buying purposes, unchanged from the Friday’s close, according to data provided by the Exchange Companies Association of Pakistan (ECAP).
+At the end of trading, the currency closed at the same rates, according to data provided by the Exchange Companies Association of Pakistan (ECAP).

-The country’s foreign exchange reserves held by the State Bank of Pakistan (SBP) decreased by $237 million on a weekly basis, clocking in at $7.02 billion as of December 1.
+The forex reserves held by the State Bank of Pakistan (SBP) slightly increased by $14 million on a weekly basis, clocking in at $7.5 billion as of October 27.